patricksebastien/thereminacrayon/README.md

 - how to disable touch (using only pencil), if not possible then how to assign touch to unuseful tool?
 - how long on battery with projector?

+## KRITA
+Krita is better for painting, look in the folder krita README.md for information on the python API.

 ## OPEN STAGE CONTROL

 Open stage control is a neat electron app that you can use to create UI (fader, toggle, buttons, etc).
 Using OSC to sedn and receive it also create a server that you can access with your phone or other computers...
 Using this software instead of the lacking PD UI (no multitouch support only basic ui).
 Start it like this: